nemoinho/Linux-Settings/README.md

 License
 -------
-THE BEER-WARE LICENSE" (Revision 42):
+THE BEER-WARE LICENSE (Revision 42):

 Felix Nehrke wrote this file.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this